T. Italia to sell media ops, core profit matches consensus

-MILAN (Reuters) - Italy’s biggest telecom operator Telecom Italia (TLIT.MI) said on Wednesday it would kick off the sale of its media activities held by its television unit Telecom Italia Media TCM.MI, a move that could help cut its debt.
+MILAN, May 9 (Reuters) - Italy’s biggest telecom operator Telecom Italia said on Wednesday it would kick off the sale of its media activities held by its television unit Telecom Italia Media, a move that could help cut its debt.

 In a statement Telecom said its core earnings in the first three months grew 1.2 percent to 2.963 billion euros ($3.83 billion), matching analysts’ expectations, helped by an improvement in domestic revenue trends and growth in its Brazil and Argentinian units.